axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-pipe/_index.md

 {{% alert title="Warning" color="warning" %}}

-Starting with {{% productparam "abbrev" %}} 3.0.2, pipes are created automatically.
+Starting with {{% param "product.abbrev" %}} 3.0.2, pipes are created automatically.
 In earlier versions, you had to create the pipe using the `mkfifo(1)` command.

 {{% /alert %}}